nsisongltd/eClinic-LARS/readme.md

 - Overview of the system architecture, illustrating how the hardware interacts with laboratory machines and eClinic.

-1. The LRAS hardware exposes an HL7 unidirectional receiver, which waits for data transmission from a URITH machine.
+1. The LRAS hardware exposes an HL7 unidirectional receiver, which waits for data transmission from a URIT BH-5100 machine .
 2. The LRAS hardware uses the test ID, embedded in the name parameter of the test (inputted by the lab scientist), to get the request token.
-3. The LRAS hardware then fetches the test and maps the parameters returned by the URITH machine with the parameters available for the test on eClinic software.
+3. The LRAS hardware then fetches the test and maps the parameters returned by the URIT BH-5100 machine with the parameters available for the test on eClinic software.

 - Diagrams or flowcharts to visually represent the data flow.